 But, if you still want to go with cashews for any reason, you can always use this older raw strawberry cheesecake recipe instead.
 I have many other recipes that use alternative nuts and seeds for cheesecakes that I’ll be sharing in an upcoming project I’m working on, so stay tuned if for any reason cashews and macadamia don’t work for you.

-- *Make sure ALL ingredients are at room temperature before starting -- very important!
+*Make sure ALL ingredients are at room temp before starting — important!

 - 1 cup raw almonds